 The Tricopigmentation procedure typically lasts for 6 to 18 months.
 Depending on the person’s skin type, health habits, the trico technique, type of pigment used and their immune system.

 In contrast, SMP lasts for many years, making it the more permanent solution.
-Tricopigmentation recipients typically use the semipermanent tattoo to see if they like the style of hair tattoo and make sure that it matches their hairline.
+Tricopigmentation recipients typically use the semipermanent tattoo to see if they like the style of hair tattoo and to make sure that it matches their hairline.

 Trico was developed along with other beauty medical procedures by Milena Lardi in Milan, Italy.
 Since SMP is impossible to remove from areas of the scalp, tricopigmentation was thought to be an alternative to long-term hair tattoos, lasting about 12 to 18 months before fading.